sandesh362/snake-water-gun-game/README.md

 This project is **open-source** under the MIT License.
 Feel free to use and modify it.

 ---
-📧 **Contact:** If you have any issues or suggestions, feel free to reach out!
+📧 **Contact:** If you have any issues or suggestions, feel free to reach out! email id-sandeshbramahne.362@gmail.com